andranik-ss/test-task-news/README.md

+# The application is available at [stand](https://news.simomyan.org)

+The production version of this project has been deployed on the server.
+You can find it by the [link](https://news.simomyan.org) or run the project locally using [Yarn](https://classic.yarnpkg.com/en/docs/install#mac-stable)

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) TS template.